thatguy1155/rn-pics/README.md

 Implement the following features in the app using React Native and demo the app functionality using the ios simulator and the Android emulator.

+Once you're finished record a screen capture of your demo for the features.
+We wont need voice or audio if that is a particular challenge for you.
+You can use Quicktime "New screen recording" or any other video screen capture system.

+Push your code to a public github repository and send us the link to it with the screen capture.

 ## Steps to develop.

 Shell 1